Path25/ScrimStats.gg/README.md

     *   For each function (`get-api-configuration`, `receive-game-stats`, `set-api-configuration`, `test-riot-api`):
         *   Click "**Deploy a new function**" then "**Via Editor**".
         *   Enter the **Function name** exactly as its directory name (e.g., `get-api-configuration`).
         *   After the function is created in the Supabase UI, you'll be in an online editor for that function.
+(If not click "Code" from the top menu)
         *   **Copy `index.ts` content:** Open the `index.ts` file from the corresponding function directory in your *local or GitHub repository view* (e.g., `supabase/functions/get-api-configuration/index.ts`).
 Copy its entire content.
 Paste this into the `index.ts` tab in the Supabase Edge Function editor.
-        *   **Create and copy `cors.ts` content:** In the Supabase Edge Function editor, click the "Add file" button to create a new file.
-Name this file `cors.ts`.
+        *   **Create and copy `cors.ts` content:** In the Supabase Edge Function editor, click the "Add file" obutton to create a new file.
+Rename this file `cors.ts`.
 Open the `cors.ts` file from the same function directory in your *local or GitHub repository view* (e.g., `supabase/functions/get-api-configuration/cors.ts`).
 Copy its entire content.
 Paste this into the newly created `cors.ts` tab in the Supabase Edge Function editor.
         *   Click "**Save and Deploy**" (or similar) for the function.
 Repeat for all Edge Functions.

 **Step 1.5: Configure Edge Function Secrets in Supabase**